Pragati Maidan tunnel closed to traffic on Sundays, public may enjoy murals inside | Science-Environment

 Officials of the International Trade Promotion Organisation (ITPO), a central government entity that is managing the tunnel, said the artwork inside the facility is a ''feast to the eyes'' and the public should be allowed to witness the splendid work.

 ''We have decided to keep the tunnel closed for traffic every Sunday for the time being and allow the public to witness the mesmerising artwork inside.
-Pedestrians will be allowed to walk around.
-This arrangement will come into force coming Sunday,'' ITPO Chairman and Managing Director LC Goyal told PTI on Friday.
+Pedestrians will be allowed to walk around,'' ITPO Chairman and Managing Director LC Goyal told PTI on Friday.

+However, another ITPO official said the tunnel will remain shut even for visitors on the coming Sunday, i.e. June 26, as some basic arrangements needs to be made so that people can visit the tunnel from next Sunday.

-The Delhi Police also took Twitter to keep the people informed about the move.
+The Delhi Police also took Twitter to keep people informed about the move.

 ''Pragati Maidan Tunnel will be closed on Sunday, i.e. 26.06.22 for vehicular traffic.
 Only pedestrians will be able to access the tunnel.
 Kindly use Ring Road, Bhairon Road & Mathura Road as an alternative,'' it tweeted.